 Apart from that, you’re also a lot more liable to suffering from a sugar crash due to the spike and fall in blood sugar, especially after you feel the effects of the caffeine wear off.

-As such, although a can of AMP might perk you up after a long day’s work, it’s probably to keep the consumption to a minimum, especially since the ramifications of a high sugar diet are pretty well-known.
+Although a can of AMP might perk you up after a long day’s work, it’s probably best to keep the consumption to a minimum, especially since the ramifications of a high sugar diet are pretty well-known.

 If you don’t feel like dealing with all that sugar, take a look at the article I’ve written on the best energy drinks with less sugar for some great energy drinks that are a lot better for your health.